-- 10. There is no formal procedure for a prospective guild or representative Professional Institution seeking to become a recognised City Guild, and it is not until such an organisation seeks City Company status that it is required formally to petition the Court of Aldermen.
-However, to avoid raising false expectation, it is recommended that any such organisation wishing ultimately to be a City Livery Company should seek the views of the Aldermen and Magistracy Sub-Committee regarding its intention.
-A letter of intent is then submitted to the Court of Aldermen giving background information; details of membership; aims and objectives; and finances.
-However, the letter of intent should only be submitted once the views of the Aldermen and Magistracy Sub-Committee have been sought and a Sponsoring Alderman identified. - 11.
+- 10. There is no formal procedure for a prospective guild or representative professional institution seeking to become a recognised City Guild, and it is not until such an organisation seeks City Company status that it is required formally to petition the Court of Aldermen.
+However, to avoid raising false expectation, it is recommended that any such organisation wishing ultimately to be a City Livery Company should seek the views of the Magistracy and Livery Sub-Committee regarding its intention.
+A letter of intent is then submitted to the Court of Aldermen giving background information; details of membership, both men and women; aims and objectives; and finances.
+However, the letter of intent should only be submitted once the views of the Magistracy and Livery Sub-Committee have been sought and a Sponsoring Alderman identified. - 11.
 Once the letter of intent is approved by the Court of Aldermen, the body becomes a formally recognised guild of the City of London and can then proceed to the next stage of becoming a company without Livery. - 12.
-The prospective guild or representative Professional Institution must have adequate finances.
-The financial requirements at each stage, with effect from 1st January 2017 to new bodies seeking Guild status or to those Companies yet to seek Livery status and have not yet achieved Company without Livery status, are as follows:
+The prospective guild or representative professional institution must have adequate finances.
+The financial requirements at each stage are as follows: